Cultural norms, traditions and values. Cultural traditions, values, norms

 Control deviant behavior;

-They serve as models, standards of behavior.
+They serve as models and standards of behavior.

 Today, the typology of cultural norms takes into account traditions, customs, habits, mores, taboos, laws, fashion, taste and hobbies, beliefs and knowledge, etc.